 You may feel intimidated or even sick to your stomach to think about writing everything you feel into sacred promises, but know this: writing personalized wedding vows will be something you certainly won’t regret.
 In fact, like a fine wine, they get better with age.
 You’ll be so glad you took the time to craft something personal.

-We’ll get into the details of how to write your vows in a later post, so for now, here are a few ideas to start thinking through, so when you sit down to write you’re not staring at a totally blank page.
+Here are a few ideas to start thinking through, so when you sit down to write you’re not staring at a totally blank page.

 Do you have any poems, songs or quotes that means something to your relationship?